nfstream/nfstream/docs/source/architecture.rst

 The metering process should consider an entry as expired based on:

 * Natural expiration: observed TCP packet belonging to a flow with FIN/RST flag.
-* Emergency expiration: flush a certain number of entries to free some space when the cache become full.
-* Active timeout: a flow entry expires after being considered active during a certain period (range from 120 seconds to 30 minutes).
-Counters are reset while start/end timestamp are updated.
+* Active timeout: a flow entry expires after being considered active during a certain period.
-* Idle timeout: a flow entry expires if no packets belonging to it are observed during a specific period (range from 15 seconds to 5 minutes).
+* Idle timeout: a flow entry expires if no packets belonging to it are observed during a specific period..
-* Resource constraints: special heuristics such as dynamic timeouts configuration at runtime.
-* Cache flush: flush of all the entries due to unexpected situations.

 It is possible to configure our metering process based on expiration policy to reduce the amount of records exported.